“The means for achieving health, happiness and wellbeing should be for everyone.”

 Our vision is to expand the reach of the programme within Islington, other local boroughs, and beyond, so that as many ageing and vulnerable people as possible can benefit.
 This includes offering more classes in more settings, and we’ve also taken the programme online with live Zoom classes and pre-recorded instructional films.

-Wednesdays at 11am – live online via Zoom
+Wednesdays at 11am – online via Zoom

-All classes are free.
+Classes are free.
 Donations welcome.

 “These are great classes, so good to have locally.
 Friendly, welcoming, with excellent tuition.
 I am very grateful these classes exist!”